 Torsion springs are the heavy-duty springs responsible for lifting and closing your heavy garage door.
 They are bound to wear out and break eventually, because they take the brunt of the weight each time you open and close your garage door.
 If your garage door suddenly refuses to open or close, it may be a result of broken torsion springs.
 If you’re home when these break you’ll know, because you’ll hear a loud “bang” sound from your garage, similar to a firecracker.
 Garage doors either have one or two torsion springs; if just one spring is broken, your door may struggle to open.
 If both are broken, or if your door only has one spring, your door will not open at all.
 If you suspect broken torsion springs, call a professional garage door repair service before attempting a DIY repair, since torsion springs can be dangerous and difficult to work with.
 Don’t try to open the door until a professional has inspected it, as that puts even more stress on the torsion springs.

 Garage doors also have tension springs, chains, and cables that help to smoothly, slowly lower the door closed.
 If these break, your garage door will start closing too quickly, perhaps with a loud “bang” as it hits the ground.
 This can be dangerous, because the garage door can easily crush something (or someone!) below it.
 Broken chains, cables, or springs need to be repaired as soon as possible to prevent injury or damage.
 Also, if broken garage door springs are not repaired right away, it will put extra tension on the door cables, which will soon break from the added stress.
 When cables break, they snap and shoot out like broken rubber bands, which can be quite dangerous if anyone happens to be nearby.
-Call a garage door repairman as soon as you suspect broken springs or cables.
+As soon as you suspect your springs or cables are broken, contact a garage door service.
 Also, don’t park your car in the garage until the door has been repaired, and avoid trying to open and close the door until it has been examined.
 The amount of force from broken springs or cables can damage your vehicle or other property, not to mention cause serious personal injury.